filipfe/ControlJS/README.md

 ### viewPort

-Related to onScroll, passed as a number which defines at what point of viewport which element enters should the animation occur.
+Related to onScroll, passed as a number which defines at what point of viewport, which element enters, should the animation occur.

 ```javascript